Thoughts from Zenoti's CEO on what it takes to scale...

 - Drive and store results of all marketing initiatives and activities across the network

-- Support a company-wide loyalty rewards program
+- Support a company-wide employee and customer loyalty rewards program

 - Leverage customer reviews and feedback across the entire network

 - Provide omnichannel customer experiences and capture behavior into centralized system